AjobsTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to delete file betty is in /tmp/my_first_directory
+a script to delete the directory my_first_directory that is in the /tmp directory.